junjiezhujason/aegis/docs/install.md

 *Prerequisites*: [Python3](http://docs.python-guide.org/en/latest/) (required),
 [virtualenv](https://virtualenv.pypa.io/en/stable/) or other package managements (recommended).

+The code is available on github, so you can directly clone the repository to your local:

+    git clone git@github.com:junjiezhujason/aegis.git

 Installing of dependencies only requires one line:

     pip3 install -r requirements.txt